crud89/LiteFX/README.md

 ## License

 LiteFX is licensed under the permissive [MIT license](./LICENSE).
 The documentation (i.e. the contents of the `docs` folder of this repository, especially the LiteFX logo, banner and icon) is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Parts of this software are from third parties and are licensed on different terms.
+Parts of this software are from third parties and are licensed under different terms.
 By using or redistributing this software, you agree to the terms of the third-party licenses mentioned in the [NOTICE](./NOTICE) file, depending on the parts you use or re-distribute.
 Please refer to [the above list](#dependencies) to see which license terms you have to agree to.

 If you want to use LiteFX in your projects, linking to [project website](https://litefx.crudolph.io/) and/or putting the logo in your project description is much appreciated.